Who it’s for

 The product is strongest when coordination is the hard part.

-If the program pressure comes from handoffs between internal staff, external testers, service providers, and customers, BackflowCore.ai becomes more valuable because the utility does not have to rebuild that chain manually.
+If the pressure comes from handoffs between internal staff, external testers, service partners, and regulated properties, BackflowCore.ai becomes more valuable because the utility does not have to rebuild that chain manually.

-• Registry, readiness, and submissions all point back to the same property and device record.
+• Registry, readiness, and submissions all point back to the same assembly and property record.

-• Provider and customer access can be enabled without handing out full admin visibility.
+• Partner and customer workflows can be enabled without handing out full admin visibility.

 • Dashboards, queues, reports, and communication traceability give program leaders the oversight layer they actually need.

-Separate operating views for testers, provider admins, and customers.
+Separate experiences for testers, provider admins, and customer-facing participation.

-Approvals, reviews, notices, and follow-up stay with utility staff.
+Approvals, review, notices, and follow-up stay with utility staff.

 Shared record integrity

-Every actor works around the same property and device history.
+Every actor works around the same assembly, property, and compliance history.

 Deeper enforcement automation